bill-mca/SIBAnetics/Group_Build_Design_Criteria.md

 ## Ento-meteorology 🐜🌦
 Using cameras to collect time-lapse images of ant colonies.
 Machine learning would look for patterns in the behaviour of the ants or the structure of their colonies.
 It would relate this to time-series weather data.
 The idea is that the model would learn to forecast the weather based on the behaviour of ants.
 I've heard that ants prepare their nests for heavy rain by building levees around the openings.

+### Message
+That there are patterns in the natural world that we do not, and might never, understand.
+Connectionist AI can help to open us to the counter-intuitive and mysterious in the natural world.

+### Ideals
+ 1. (AT) Is story-driven
+ 2. (IL) Alluring
+ 4. (AT) Biomimetics
+ 5. (BM) Critical making: the invention, and the making of it, helps us to reflect on current technological paradigms and our own worldviews
+ 6. (SPN) Respecting diversity
+ 8. (IL) Is about ways of communicating / That context is part of meaning-making
+ 11. (SPN) Context drives scalability
+ 13. (BM) A message about the unpredictability of emergent phenomena
+ 14. (BM) Gives insight into the emergence of consciousness
+ 15. (BM) Computer vision

 ## Waving Tube Man 🕺🐙